jekyll/classifier-reborn/docs/bayes.md

 ## Beyond the Basics

-Beyond the basic example, the constructor and trainer can be used in a more flexible way to accommodate non-trival applications.
+Beyond the basic example, the constructor and trainer can be used in a more flexible way to accommodate non-trivial applications.
 Consider the following program.

 ```ruby